someengineering/fixinventory/docs/source/getting_started/setup_kubernetes.rst

 Optional - Configure Cloud Credentials
 ======================================

-You can use helm values ckworker.extraArgs, ckworker.extraEnv, ckworker.volumes and ckworker.volumeMounts to injecti credentials and their configuration to ckworker.
+You can use helm values ckworker.extraArgs, ckworker.extraEnv, ckworker.volumes and ckworker.volumeMounts to inject credentials and their configuration to ckworker.
 For example, for AWS and GCE, you would do the following:

 .. code-block:: bash